RoterHund/ibm-javascript/README.md

 - Event handling: Learn to manage and respond to user interactions by handling click events on game cards, revealing colors, and implementing logic for matching pairs.
 - Game logic implementation: Develop fundamental game logic by incorporating mechanisms to match pairs of colors, track scores, reset the game, and manage game time through a simple timer.
 - Fundamentals of web game development: Gain insights into core concepts essential for creating interactive web-based games, including array manipulation for shuffling elements, styling elements with CSS, and integrating JavaScript functionalities for game interactivity and dynamics.

+healthArticle
+- XHR integration proficiency: Acquire the skill to integrate XMLHttpRequest (XHR) into web applications for fetching external JSON data, facilitating dynamic content retrieval.
+- Dynamic HTML construction: Develop the ability to dynamically construct the HTML elements using JavaScript, enabling the creation of structured content and layout modification quickly.
+- JSON data manipulation: Learn to handle and parse JSON data retrieved from external sources, facilitating its structured presentation within a webpage.
+- List generation competence: Explore the creation of unordered lists to organize and display data, mastering techniques for efficient information organization on webpages.
+- Iterative content rendering: Understand and implement iterative content rendering, allowing for the dynamic display of multiple articles fetched from JSON data onto a webpage, enhancing the user experience through comprehensive content presentation.